lewis-prescott-cruk/cypress-interview-exercise/Python/README.md

 ### Introduction

-> We're going to solve a problem together; we would like a bit of Python to detect palindromic strings, ones that read the same forwards as backwards.
-If we have time, we'll carry on and write a method to find the length of the longest palindrome substring.
+> We're going to solve a problem together; we would like a bit of Python to generate the Fibonnaci sequence.
 We've got a little skeleton with some tests; let's have a look."

 * open the editor
 * show the source code; `exercise/__init__.py`